-There’s nothing worse than being in a brand new city and spending an hour scrolling through Yelp on your phone for a dinner spot.
-Although too much planning can stress you out, a little bit can be good.
-Make a few dinner reservations or find a few places you want to try ahead of time so you don’t waste time sitting in your hotel room on the phone.
+Although too much planning can stress you out, a little bit can be good and let you fully enjoy traveling.
+When searching for places to eat, sightsee or shop, make a few dinner reservations or find a few places you want to try or see ahead of time so you don’t waste time sitting in your hotel room on the phone.

-4. Go on a few small trips per year instead of one big one.
+4. Enjoy traveling on a few small trips per year instead of one big one.

 Don’t get me wrong—I love taking photos.
 I never go on a trip without my DSLR camera draped around my neck.
 But I’ve learned the benefit of leaving the camera at home every so often.
 On a trip to Spain several years back, I took photos constantly.
 Although I love having them as memories, I now see there are moments when I didn’t need to snap a photo.
 I don’t need a picture of my seafood paella or my feet in the sand.

 Most of us can only dream of being as adept at packing as this woman.
 But that doesn’t mean there aren’t small things you can do to pack smarter.
-Try bringing lightweight fabrics that are easy to layer, as well as versatile shoes—hiking shoes that double as athletic shoes, wedges that can work both for your night out and during the day.
-There’s nothing worse than lugging 50 pounds of luggage around a brand new city searching for your hotel.
+Try bringing lightweight fabrics that are easy to layer, as well as versatile shoes—hiking shoes that double as athletic shoes, wedges that can work both for your night out and during the day, etc. There’s nothing worse than hauling 50 pounds of luggage around a new city while searching for your hotel.

-One trick I’ve found is having an extra day or two at home to relax before going back to work.
-Having one day to complete all of your errands before returning to work can help eliminate unneeded stress.
+One trick I’ve found to enjoying travel is having an extra day or two at home to relax before going back to work.
+Having even one day to complete all of your errands before returning to work can help eliminate unneeded stress.